-With very few exceptions, a dependent student is considered to be a legal resident of the same state as the student's parents.To qualify for in-state status for tuition purposes, the parent of the dependent student must complete the Residency Affidavit or the Residency Reclassification Application on behalf of the student.
+With very few exceptions, a dependent student is considered to be a legal resident of the same state as the student's parents.To qualify for in-state status for tuition purposes, the parent of the dependent student must complete the Residency Declaration or the Residency Reclassification Application on behalf of the student.
 (Please note: requests for Residency Reclassification may require documentation beyond that listed here.)The Parent must Provide Evidence to Substantiate:

 To be considered independent for the tuition purposes, the following criteria will be considered:

 Independent students must document the source of their financial support, clearly demonstrating that a parent or legal guardian no longer claims them as a dependent for federal income tax purposes.
-(Please note: requests for Residency Reclassification may require documentation beyond that listed here.)The student must provide evidence to substantiate a claim to in-state residency by completing the Residency Affidavit or the Residency Reclassification Application and Affidavit with:
+(Please note: requests for Residency Reclassification may require documentation beyond that listed here.)The student must provide evidence to substantiate a claim to in-state residency by completing the Residency Declaration or the Residency Reclassification Application and Declaration with:

 In addition, the student must also produce evidence of ...